Pylons/pyramid_openapi3/README.md

 ### Relative File References in Spec

-A feature introduced in OpenApi3 is the ability to use `$ref` links to external files (https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject).
+A feature introduced in OpenAPI3 is the ability to use `$ref` links to external files (https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject).

-In order to use this you must ensure that you have all of your spec files in a given directory (ensure that you do not have any code in this directory as all the files in it are exposed as static files), then **replace** the `pyramid_openapi3_spec` call that you did in [Getting Started](#getting-started) with the following:
+To use this, you must ensure that you have all of your spec files in a given directory (ensure that you do not have any code in this directory as all the files in it are exposed as static files), then **replace** the `pyramid_openapi3_spec` call that you did in [Getting Started](#getting-started) with the following:

 ```python
 config.pyramid_openapi3_spec_directory('path/to/openapi.yaml', route='/api/v1/spec')